ruhlanrzayev/holbertonschool-web-development/css_advanced/README.md

 - How to compute CSS Specificity Value.
 - What are Box properties in CSS?
 - How does the browser load a webpage.

-## 📋 <span id="requirements">Requirements</span>

-- All my files should end with a new line.
-- A `README.md` file, at the root of the folder of the project is mandatory.
-- I am **not allowed** to install, import or use external libraries.
-This website must be build with only HTML/CSS/JavaScript (No NodeJS, React, VueJS, Bootstrap, etc.).
-- My code should be W3C compliant and validate with [W3C-Validator](https://validator.w3.org).

 ## 📝 <span id="instructions">Instructions</span>